 If Corgis are good enough for the Queen, they’re good enough for most other seniors.
 These dogs are more energetic than most, yet they are great dogs for seniors because they tend to love being around their people more than they love doing anything else.
 Easy to train and groom, these dogs are a great fit for any senior who loves to go on frequent walks.

 While many breeds recommended to seniors are low-energy, the Beagle is anything but.
 This breed is a perfect fit for active seniors, as they are sociable and need plenty of exercises to stay happy.
 These hunting dogs are fairly easy to train but still have a tendency to run off after interesting smells.
-As such, you’ll only want this breed if you’ve got a fenced-in yard.
+As such, you’ll only want this breed if you have a fenced-in yard or room for a wireless dog fence.

 The tiny Pom is a bundle of energy wrapped up in a ball of fluff.
 These dogs are curious, smart, and absolutely love their owners.
 They definitely need owners who are very active, not only because they love to play but because you’ll have to spend a fair amount of time grooming this breed.
 With that said, these dogs are fantastic companions for those who can keep them under control.